First Choice member scholarship applications due March 5

 “Helping just one person pursue a college education can uplift an entire family, or even a community,” said Courtnay Thompson, market president at Select Health.
 “We’re always excited to receive scholarship applications because there are so many First Choice members excelling in school and doing wonderful things in life.”

-Twenty-five individual recipients have benefited from this scholarship, including several repeat winners.
-Four winners have hailed from Columbia, two from Lexington, and one each from Boiling Springs, Conway, Gaffney, Kingstree, Pelion, Simpsonville, Summerville, Sumter, Timmonsville and West Columbia.
+Twenty-five individual recipients have benefited from this scholarship.
 Schools where winning applicants have attended include Charleston Southern University, Claflin University, Clemson University, Coastal Carolina University, Emmanuel College, Francis Marion University, Limestone College, Midlands Technical College, the University of South Carolina, the University of South Carolina-Aiken and Winthrop University.

 First Choice by Select Health also has a Mission GED program.
 To date, 25 plan members have completed their GED through this program.
-In 2020, the company issued an additional 16 vouchers to help members complete the exam.
+In 2020, they issued an additional 16 vouchers to help members complete the exam.

 Please visit www.selecthealthofsc.com or call 1-888-276-2020 for more information.